Section 5 – State Championships

 5.1.21 Student officials

-Student officials selected to accompany region/state teams to school sporting events will not be paid.
+Student officials selected to accompany association teams to school sporting events will not be paid.

-Only student officials selected by regions/associations to attend state carnivals will be considered as "Student Officials" to accompany NSWPSSA teams to School Sport Australia events.
+Only student officials selected by associations to attend state championships will be considered as "Student Officials" to accompany NSWPSSA teams to School Sport Australia events.